Durgeshhirani/interactive-learning-tracker/README.md

 # Interactive Learning Tracker

-This is the Website implementation for tracking the technologies you had learned , is learnign and will learn.
+This is the Website implementation for tracking the technologies you had learned , is learning and will learn.

 ---

-readme under progress.
+Under Progress.